Easy Calabacitas (“Little Squashes”) with Potatoes and Corn

 We love to use this veggie mixture as a filling for soft tacos, particularly with leftovers.
 Add your choice of cheese (cotija cheese, Cheddar cheese, or Monterrey Jack cheese) to a soft flour tortilla and the warm veggies.
 See the video for more details.

-How to make this Easy Calabacitas recipe:
+How To Make Easy Calabacitas

 Parting thoughts: When I have these veggies waiting in the fridge, it makes me wish the clock hands would hurry up and move to 12:00 noon so I can eat.
 Other vegetable side dishes you might like include Broccoli Rice Casserole with No Soup, Green Chili and Yellow Squash Dressing made with Leftover Cornbread, and How To Make Espinaca.